What is a colonoscopy?

 What should I bring with me on the day?

 You will be in the hospital for several hours so bring some reading material to pass the time.
-Please bring a list of your medications.
+Please bring any relevant x-rays that have been recently ordered and a list of your medications.